andreacaldera/app-community-coin/README.md

-# Omega Works
+# Community Coin
-Community sharing and self-management at Omega Works
+An attempt at building a resource-sharing network in a block of flats at Omega Works (Hackney Wick, London).

 # Development
 `yarn` or `npm i`